theobald-software/theobald-software.github.io/content/_en/xtract-is/deltaq/extractor-define.md

 ### Step 1: Search for extractor

-Within the editor, you can look up a *DataSource* (OLTP Source) by clicking the binocular button.
-You can also use wildcards ( * ) in your search.
+Within the editor "Look Up OLTP Source", search for **OLTP Source** (Data Source) by using the **[magnifying glass symbol]**.
+You can use wildcards (*), if needed.

-The following example shows the download of material master data from the DataSource 0MATERIAL_ATTR.
+The following example shows the download of material master data from the DataSource *0MATERIAL_ATTR*.

 ![search-ds-mat-attr](/img/content/search-ds-mat-attr.png){:class="img-responsive"}

 ### Step 2: Define and Check Customizing

-Now set the logical target system and the technical settings for the RFC destination (as shown in section Customizing) on the top right.
+Set the logical target system (**Log.Destination**) and the technical settings for the RFC destination, see at  [Customizing Check](./customizing-check).

-Gateway Host is the name (or IP address of your SAP system).
-Be sure that the Gateway Host is the same as in your SAP Connection.
+**Gateway Host** is the name (or IP address of your SAP system).
+Make sure that the Gateway Host is the same as in your SAP Connection.<br>
-The Gateway Service is generally *sapgwNN*, where NN is the ID of your SAP system, i.e. a number between 00 andd 99.
+**Gateway Service** is generally *sapgwNN*, where NN is the ID of your SAP system.
+NN is a number between 00 and 99.
-See Customizing Check.

-### Step 3: Set Update Mode**<br>
+### Step 3: Set Update Mode

-In the given example, we will make a Full Update.
-A full update requests all data that meets the selection criteria you set.
+**Full Update** requests all data that meets the selection criteria you set.<br>
-To get a real Delta procedure running, Delta first has to be initialized.
-See Delta.
+To get a real **Delta** procedure running, Delta first has to be initialized.
+See at [Delta](./content-delta).<br>
+To get an overview see at [Update Mode](./update-mode).

-### Step 4: Select Columns**<br>
+### Step 4: Select Columns

-You also have to put a checkmark next to the columns you would like to extract.
-Your template should look like this when you're done:
+Tick the checkmarks next to the columns you would like to extract.
+See the following example:

 ![Deltaq-Define-Data-Source-Filled](/img/content/Deltaq-Define-Data-Source-Filled.png){:class="img-responsive"}

 ### Step 5: Activation

-If the validation finished without errors you can activate this extraction in SAP (click the Activate button).
-If activation is successful, the corresponding status messages will appear within the course of a few seconds:
+If the validation finished without errors klick on **[Activate]** to run this extraction in SAP.<br> After successful activation, the corresponding status messages appear in the course of a few seconds:

 ![Deltaq-System-Parameters-Info](/img/content/Deltaq-System-Parameters-Info.png){:class="img-responsive"}